0x62797465/0x62797465.github.io/_posts/2025-04-01-vm-challenge1.md

 comments: false
 ---

-This challenge is a classic VM.
+This challenge is a classic VM with an anti-debug feature.
 In this writeup I manually disassemble bytecode and analyze it.

 ---

-# Initial Overview
+## Initial Overview
 VM exe coded in C, takes an arg which is a 32 bit integer which is the password, prints the flag if correct, prints nothing if not.
-# Analysis
+## Analysis
-## Initial Analysis
+### Initial Analysis
 First thing we have to do is find the VM function, bytecode, and target (what prints the flag).
 For the target, we see:
 ```c
 00401000    void __fastcall sub_401000(int32_t arg1, int32_t arg2)